Postgres extensions

 Overview

-Prisma Postgres supports the following PostgreSQL extensions:
+Prisma Postgres supports PostgreSQL extensions, such as:

-Support for more extensions will follow soon.
 If there are specific extensions you'd like to see in Prisma Postgres, fill out this form.

 Postgres extensions support in Prisma Postgres is currently in Early Access and not yet recommended for production scenarios.